1 worker dead, 1 critical after stairwell collapse at Cambridge parking garage

 CAMBRIDGE, MASS.
 (WHDH) - One worker has died and another suffered critical injuries after a stairwell collapsed inside a parking garage in Cambridge Wednesday morning, fire officials announced.

-Emergency crews responding to the stairwell collapse at the garage on Second and Spring streets around 8:20 a.m. found two on-site workers seriously injured, according to authorities.
+Emergency crews responding to the stairwell collapse at the city-owned garage on Second and Spring streets around 8:20 a.m. learned that the workers had been disassembling the stairway when the steel risers with poured concrete on top fell on them, Cambridge Fire Chief Gerry Mahoney said.

-Cambridge Fire Chief Gerry Mahoney confirmed that one of the workers has been pronounced dead and the other was taken to an area hospital.
+One worker was pronounced dead at the scene and another was transported to an area hospital with serious injuries, Mahoney added.

-The workers were removing the stairwell inside the city-owned parking garage when it collapsed, Mahoney said.

 No additional information has been released.